-Small defects might be found by chance and never cause a problem.
-Some small atrial septal defects close during infancy or early childhood.
+Small atrial septal defects might be found by chance and never cause a concern.
+Others close during infancy or early childhood.

 Many babies born with atrial septal defects have no signs or symptoms.
 Signs or symptoms can begin in adulthood.